rl-conference/rl-conference.github.io/call_for_papers.md

   <img src="static/rlc_2024_submission_template.zip" alt="zip file link" style="vertical-align: top;">
 </a>), and follow the instructions therein.** Any submissions that violate the style guidelines may be rejected without further review.

+You are welcome to include supplementary materials alongside your paper submission.
+These can include code, extra figures, and supplementary text.
+It is crucial, however, that the main text stands on its own as a complete document.
+Please note that reviewers are not obligated to examine the supplementary materials.
+Therefore, any results critical to your paper should be fully detailed within the main text itself.

 **Review Criteria:** All submissions will be evaluated by at least two reviewers, supervised by an area chair.
 The reviewers will evaluate the paper based on:

 * **Technical correctness.** RLC will hold papers to a high bar for technical correctness.
 Submissions will be evaluated based on their suitability for publication prior to any corrections discussed during the rebuttal phase.